dangoslen/dangoslen-me-site/content/blog/using-gatsby-to-build-a-blog.md

 Here is how I went about it.

 ### Choosing the SSG
 The first decision was really which SSG to use.
 There are a number of them out there,  .
-I gave cursory look at each of them, but ended up picking Gatsby.
+I gave cursory look at each of them but ended up picking [Gatsby](https://www.gatsbyjs.org/).
 Why?
 I would like to say it was a scientific study complete with measures in build time and interviews with developers who had used each.

 Ultimately, I just choose the one that when I started was simplest for me to understand.
 Gatsby just happened the one that "clicked" with me first.
 This is largely because of this [tutorial](https://daveceddia.com/start-blog-gatsby-netlify/) and the [starter blog repo](https://github.com/gatsbyjs/gatsby-starter-blog) built by Gatsby themselves.

 ### Choosing the CMS
 This decision was honestly already in the bag.
-Partly because the starter repo I mention above was built for Netlify, so why try something different?
+Partly because the starter repo I mention above was built for [Netlify](https://www.netlify.com), so why try something different?

 The other reason was I had played around with Netlify before and had loved it already.
 Kent C. Doods had written about how he uses Netlify and he made it look really simple.
 I took my existing dangoslen.me repository, set it up in Netlify, and boom: working website.
 It went so well I even transferred my domain and I've been hosting it on Netlify ever since.

 ### Building the Thing
-Once I had made these decisions, I did what ever developer says to not do: just started coding.
+Once I had made these decisions, I did what every developer says to not do: just started coding.
 I cloned the starter blog repo and started breaking things immediately. 😂

 I eventually sat down and did some reading on the basics of Gatsby.
 I went back to the tutorial from earlier and actually read it instead of just skimming it.